How to Clean Close Variant Matches by Using Negative Keywords?

-The negative effects of close variant matches on overall performance will lead to more challenges over time.
-Here is an approach to solve the hidden “not significant” search query problems and save those wasted budgets before too late.
+The negative impact of close variant matches on overall performance will result in increased challenges over time.
+Here is an approach to solve the hidden problems with “non-significant” searches and save budgets before it’s too late.

 Close variants trigger more and more completely new queries

 It seems that Google is forcing close variant matches to bring more traffic to the advertiser’s accounts.
-Since September I observed an increase of over 50% in unique queries per month.
+Since September we observed an increase of over 50% in unique queries per month.
 This happened to exact match keywords without changing anything on bidding settings.
-For me it is no question that we will see further growth of close variants.
+For us, it’s no question that we’ll see further growth of close variants.

 Where exact negatives fail, broad n-gram negatives is the solution